Fall Colors

 A. You must log in for access.

 If you have already purchased the E-book with software, you will receive an email with your password and the link for downloading your book.
 Click on the link and log in using your email address and the password provided.
 You will be prompted for a location to save the file on your computer.
-Once the download is complete, click on the downloaded file (*.exe) and the installer will start.
-Both the book and software will be installed together on your computer.
-Please note that the link for downloading the file will expire so download your book as soon as possible after purchasing.
+The installer for the software and book requires Microsoft Windows.

 Divider